Additional Consideration

 Evidence guidance

 This list is not exhaustive, and each case is looked at on an individual basis.
-There is no definitive list of
+There is no definitive list of such situations, and the conservatoire recognises that difficulties impact people in different ways.

-You are responsible for obtaining all appropriate documentary evidence and ensuring that it is submitted on
+You are responsible for obtaining all appropriate documentary evidence and ensuring that it is submitted on time.
+The conservatoire will not seek documentary evidence on your behalf.
+The conservatoire reserves the right to request additional evidence, where required.

 Examples of your circumstances